desideneva/taste-of-bulgaria/README.md

 These forthcoming features will make the website more interactive, captivating, and appealing to a broader audience, ultimately enhancing the user experience and encouraging participation in the restaurant's events and culinary delights.

+## Solved Bugs

+- Navbar Toggle: The toggle for the navbar appeared under the heading instead of next to it due to a spelling mistake in the CSS. "position: absolute" was applied incorrectly, missing the "e" at the end.

+- Spelling Mistake: Another spelling mistake had a significant impact on the navbar. "a: hoover;" was used instead of "a: hover;" in the CSS, causing unintended behavior.

+- Image Size Issue: Three images for the main page were of different sizes, and efforts to compress and resize them were ineffective.
+As a solution, the idea was changed, and a "Welcome" section was created instead, which resolved the issue.

+- Media Query Issue: When applying the "Form" section under a media query, it unintentionally prevented the background image from appearing on the "Join Us" page, leading to an unexpected display problem.

+- Bracket Closing Mistake: Forgetting to close a bracket resulted in various unintended consequences, such as the text not appearing on the screen, the color changing unexpectedly, the text font altering, or text alignment issues.
+Identifying and resolving these bracket-related bugs was time-consuming.

+These experiences highlight the importance of thorough testing and attention to detail during project development.
 ## Testing

 Every aspect of the project was tested on the browsers below.